-Hillary Clinton Faults Trump On Health Care And Lack Of Women Appointees
+Hillary Clinton Faults Trump On Health Care And Lack Of Female Appointees

 She said the withdrawal of the GOP health care bill last week was "a victory for all Americans," singling out efforts to end coverage mandates in particular.
 "Really?
 Take away maternity care?" she asked.
 "Who do these people talk to?"

-Clinton said the death of measure was a sign that efforts to organize in opposition to Trump's agenda could work, citing the Women's March on Washington the day after Trump's inauguration.
+Clinton said the death of the measure was a sign that efforts to organize in opposition to Trump's agenda could work, citing the Women's March on Washington the day after Trump's inauguration.
 "There were plenty of people, as you might expect, who wondered whether that level of energy and enthusiasm would be sustained and whether it would make any difference," Clinton said.
 "I'm here to tell you, last week we saw the first indication that the answer to both of those questions is yes."

 Clinton has generally kept a low profile since her defeat in November, but has said that she intends to start speaking out again on issues.
 She was critical of the Trump administration's efforts to bar refugees from entering the country, and to take action against what Trump insists was voter fraud during his successful campaign last year.